 “Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek,”Barack Obama.

-Let’s face it, it does not look like the most promising title for a website, does it?
-However, knowing what is going on in the world is of crucial importance, because you belong to the next generation, and you will need to take decisive action in order to survive.
+Let’s face it, it does not look like the most promising title for an article, does it?
+However, it is of crucial importance to know what is going on in the world because you belong to the next generation and you will need to take decisive action in order to survive.

 Firstly, this list is not in order of importance.

 - Let’s start with deforestation.
-This is the removal of trees in places where the land is afterwards converted into non-forest uses, such as, urban development, farmland, etc. It has been estimated that about half of the Earth’s tropical forests have now been cleared.
+It is the removal of a forest or stand of trees where the land is afterwards converted to other nonforest uses, such as urban development, farmland or pasture.
+It has been estimated that about half of the Earth’s tropical forests have now been cleared.

-- Pollution refers to the manmade contamination of the Earth’s environment.
+- Pollution refers to the contamination of the Earth’s environment caused by mankind.
 It includes water (dumping of untreated wastewater and chemical contaminants) and air pollution (industries, motor vehicles), soil contamination, littering, etc.

-- Many scientists agree that up to 20 percent of all living animal populations will disappear by 2028.
-Most extinctions are caused by habitat destruction (logging, mining), pollution, overexploitation (hunting, fishing), and introducing invasive species.
+- Many scientists agree that one-third to one-half of all species could become extinct by 2050.
+Most extinctions are caused by habitat destruction (urbanization, agriculture, logging, mining), pollution, over exploitation (hunting, fishing), and introducing invasive species.

-- According to the United Nations, world population reached 7 billion in 2011.
-Human overpopulation is a very sensitive topic, but it has been associated with global warming, pollution, water scarcity, malnutrition, and overexploitation amongst other problems.
+- According to the United Nations, world population is expected to reach 8 billion in 2023.
+Human overpopulation is a very sensitive topic, but it has been associated with global warming, pollution, water scarcity, malnutrition, and over explotation of natural resources amongst other problems.

-- Global Warming (the rise in temperature of the Earth’s atmosphere and oceans) is, without a doubt, a very serious problem.
-It will probably cause a rise in sea levels, extreme weather, increase food and water shortages, and species extinction.
+- Global Warming (the rise in temperature of the earth’s atmosphere and oceans) is, without a doubt, a very serious problem.
+It will probably cause a rise in sea levels, extreme weather, severe food and water shortages, and species extinction.

 - The Great Depression of 1929 in the United States is used as an example of how quickly an economy can decline.
-Many regard the economic collapse as inevitable because of overpopulation, a demographic crisis with an increasingly aging population that requires social support services, resource shortages, excessive rate of unemployment, unsustainable debt levels (global credit bubble), inadequate economic policies, and peak oil.
+Many regard economic collapse as inevitable due to overpopulation, a demographic crisis with an increasingly aging population that requires social support services, resource shortages, excessive unemployment rate, unsustainable debt levels (the global credit bubble), inadequate economic policies, and peak oil.

 War and terrorism are not easy for anyone to accept, or even understand, and yet, they are amongst the biggest problems facing our world.
-Right now, different conflicts around the world are killing more than 1000 people a year.
+“Every minute, two people are killed in conflicts around the world,”BBC News.
 The problem is exacerbated because of nuclear proliferation.
-In other words, as many countries have developed nuclear weapons, the risk of mass destruction is increasing.
+It refers to the spread of nuclear weapons by purchase or technological development among nations.
+It increases the risk of nuclear war, nuclear terrorism, instability, and further proliferation.

-- Censorship is the suppression of ideas and information that certain individuals or governments find objectionable, harmful, inconvenient, or even dangerous.
-Many citizens regard their access to information as a fundamental right, and a force for good.
+- Censorship is the suppression of ideas and information that certain individuals, groups, or government officials find objectionable, harmful, inconvenient, or even dangerous.
+Many citizens regard their access to information as a fundamental right and a force for good.